 Tea is one of the things that helps me get through winter.
 It might sound boring, but I find a warm mug of tea on a grey winter’s day a welcome comfort to the bitter cold.
 And the number of unique tea varieties available these days keeps it interesting.
 It also helps prevent me from drinking so much coffee.
 Not that I don't love coffee.

 There are some unique tea blends to explore these days, with flavors that range from spicy and smoky to fruity and boozy.
 I just stocked up for the season from one of my favorite specialty tea shops.
-But I’ve noticed that even the tea section at the grocery store continues to expand with new options.
+However, I’ve noticed that even the tea section at the grocery store continues to expand with new options.
 If you only ever have black or maybe chamomile tea, this winter is an excellent time to experiment with new flavors.

 Side note: if you're a chamomile tea fan, you may want to give my Chamomile Cookie recipe a try.
 Those cookies would go perfectly with a cup of this tea.